 Children are offered places at the satellites if they have been identified as requiring a specialist placement at Greenacre.
 If you would like more information, please email email@example.com or telephone 01226 287165.

 How do I get in touch?

-Just ring 01226 287165 and ask to arrange a visit.
-Either the Head Teacher or one of the Assistant Head Teachers will meet with you, show you round the school and answer all of your questions.
+Just ring 01226 287165 and ask to arrange a visit at one of our half termly Look Sees.
+Either the Head Teacher or one of our Senior Leadership Team will meet with you, show you round the school and answer all of your questions.